Get 5% of discount using the code

 If you have a 5G-compatible phone like the iPhone 12 and newer or Samsung Galaxy S21 and newer, you can access Brazil’s 5G network, especially in major cities like São Paulo and Rio de Janeiro.

-Whether your local internet plan will work in Brazil depends on your mobile carrier and your data plan.
+Whether your local internet plan will work in Brazil depends on your mobile carrier and data plan.
+Most international carriers, including T-Mobile, AT&T, and Verizon, offer international plans, sometimes with unlimited calls and talk.
+Let’s explore each in more detail below.

 Does T-Mobile work in Brazil?

-Another tip is to forward calls to a Google Voice number to take advantage of lower calling rates.
+Top tip: To avoid unexpected charges, turn on “Block charged international roaming” in the T-Mobile app.
+You can also forward calls to a Google Voice number to take advantage of lower calling rates.

-Will my Verizon phone work in Brazil?
+Does Verizon work in Brazil?

+It depends.
+Verizon officially shut down its old Code Division Multiple Access (CDMA) network in 2023.
+This change affected only very old devices that didn’t support 4G LTE or GSM.
 If you’re using a modern Verizon phone, you’re already on 4G LTE or 5G, which are compatible with the GSM technology used in Brazil.

 However, coverage may vary depending on your location, and not all Verizon phones support every frequency used in Brazil.
 Be sure to check your specific model’s compatibility.